Migrate SQL Server to Azure SQL Database offline using DMS

 Specify target details

-Select Save, and then on the Target details screen, specify the connection details for the target Azure SQL Database Server, which is the pre-provisioned Azure SQL Database to which the AdventureWorks2012 schema was deployed by using the Data Migration Assistant.
+Select Save, and then on the Migration target details screen, specify the connection details for the target Azure SQL Database Server, which is the pre-provisioned Azure SQL Database to which the AdventureWorks2012 schema was deployed by using the Data Migration Assistant.

-If the target database contains the same database name as the source database, Azure DMS selects the target database by default.
+If the target database contains the same database name as the source database, the Azure Database Migration Service selects the target database by default.

 Select Save, on the Select tables screen, expand the table listing, and then review the list of affected fields.